Sexual Harassment Policy

 Education and awareness are essential to Albion College efforts against sexual harassment including sexual assault, and the College provides educational materials and programs.
 Education efforts shall include the on-going discussion of the sexual harassment policy and an understanding of what constitutes sexual harassment, procedures for addressing alleged sexual harassment, and methods for prevention of sexual harassment.
 Educational programs shall be held for new students (i.e., first-year and transfer students) and new faculty and staff members.
 Ongoing educational programs shall also be held for faculty, staff, and students.

-Resources for support include the offices and program below.
+Resources for support include the offices and programs below.
 All information shared with these offices will remain confidential to the extent permitted by law and College policy.

 For Further Information